Sometimes you find inspiration and clarity in the darnedest places.

 Tolerance having been replaced with Acceptance?
 Doesn't live here anymore.
 It's been evicted.
 It vacated the Lodge for the new tenant, who has diametrically opposite tastes in decorating.

 We've been reaching out to others for years now.
 It's time to stop!

 We are not going anywhere.
 We are here.
 Because, what are we?
-We are cement.
-And cement doesn't move.
-We are cement without windows.
+We are stone.
+And stone doesn't move.
+We are stone without windows.
 So, we don't look to the outside world.

 "To be true, and to seek to find and learn the Truth, are the great objects of every good Mason", said Bro.
 Albert Pike.
 And he was right.
 We have no reason to look out and seek the approval of the mundane.